markzyu/pcontainer/README.md

 Mods are dynamic but sysaug isn't.
 - `mods` can be imported, enabled, and disabled dynamically.
 Disabling mods should improve efficiency.
 - `sysaug` is not dynamic and cannot be turned on/off or imported without rebuilding the binary, but frontend mods should eventually be able to.

-## What's a good performance overhead?

-Tested on Android Termux:

-proot slows down `git status` to about 5x its original run time.

-- original total wall time: about 10ms
-- proot total wall time: about 50ms

-As long as our parallel proot doesn't slow down the tracee by more than 5x.
-It should be fine.